evangelospafilis/lab42open/_posts/2026-08-19-ccmri-articles-published.md

   nav: "main"
 ---

-... and the **CCMRI** papers are published!; 🌍 two innovative applications of Artifical Intelligence/Large Language Models (LLMs) on microbiome research can be found below:
+... and the **CCMRI** papers are published!; 🌍 two innovative applications of Artificial Intelligence/Large Language Models (LLMs) on microbiome research can be found below:

 ### 📚 Published Papers 🔬